 I'm saying that Steiner gave us the answer, in bits and pieces, one statement here, another statement there...

 Piecing these statements together is eye-opening.)

-Since Anthroposophists believe that their doctrines are the Truth underlying all other knowledge, they think that the presence of Anthroposophy will be “justified” at virtually every point in every subject studied.
+Since Anthroposophists believe that their doctrines are the great, universal Truth underlying all other knowledge, they think that the presence of Anthroposophy is “justified” at virtually every point in every subject studied.
 They may be circumspect about it, bringing their beliefs into the classroom subtly, covertly — but they bring them.